test-ersp-site/test-site/README.md

 # Welcome to Our ERSP Group Site!

-We are second year CS/CE undergraduates working with Professor Tim Sherwood in the [ArchLab](https://www.arch.cs.ucsb.edu/prof-sherwood/).
+We are second year CS/CE undergraduates working with Professor Tim Sherwood in the [ArchLab](https://www.arch.cs.ucsb.edu/prof-sherwood/) as part of the [UCSB ERSP program](https://sites.google.com/site/erspucsb/home).
 Our project is about ....

 ### About Us
 * Dawit Aboye